-To facilitate alcohol-related research, NIAAA is currently supporting the collection of autopsied human brain tissue from control and alcoholic individuals for distribution to qualified alcohol research investigators.
+To facilitate alcohol-related research, NIAAA is currently supporting the collection of autopsied human brain tissue from individuals with alcohol use disorder and from controls for distribution to qualified alcohol research investigators.
 Tissue collection and distribution is provided by the Brain Tissue Resource Center (BTRC), University of Sydney, Australia.
 The goal of the "brain bank" is to provide human brain tissue for the study of the neuropathology, neurobiology and neurogenetics of chronic alcohol consumption.

 About the BTRC

-The Brain Tissue Resource Center (BTRC) is located in the Discipline of Pathology, University of Sydney, Australia, and is under the direction of Professor Jillian Kril.
-The purpose of the BTRC is to collect, characterize and distribute post-mortem human brain tissue to be used by neuroscience researchers for the study of alcohol-related brain disorders 1.
+The Brain Tissue Resource Center (BTRC) is located in the Discipline of Pathology, University of Sydney, Australia, and is under the direction of Associate Professor Greg Sutherland.
+The purpose of the BTRC is to collect, characterize and distribute post-mortem human brain tissue to be used by neuroscience researchers for the study of alcohol-related brain disorders1.